If you’ve got a great idea in the areas we support, browse our grant schemes to find the one that’s right for you.

-Supporting humanities researchers and social scientists who want to explore areas of health but do not hold established academic posts.
+Supporting postdoctoral researchers in health-related humanities and social sciences who do not hold established academic posts.

 Supporting science centres across the UK.
 It's a capital fund that helps centres rethink what they do and what they offer to the public.

 Supporting and developing the careers of emerging leaders in public engagement.

 Enabling medical, dental, veterinary and clinical psychology graduates to continue their research at postdoctoral level and develop scientific independence.
 The scheme provides support for up to eight years and the flexibility to balance research and clinical responsibilities.